Self-Drive Namibia

 - 12 breakfasts, 5 lunches, and 9 dinners

-- Activities as outlined in the itinerary
+- Shared activities as per the itinerary

 Not Included